-Smoked trout filet on a plate topped with capers next to a bagel.
+Smoked trout filet on a white plate topped with capers next to a bagel.

 Smoky, salty brined trout is so delicious and healthy as a snack or main dish.
 But, the good stuff is also fairly expensive… Luckily, you can buy wild-caught trout and easily smoke it yourself!